ingmapping/Basemaps_QTiles/README.md

 	Layer extent — output extent will be the same as extent of the selected layer We will select Full extent to take into account all project layers for the generation of the tiles.

 Zoom: Set the zoom levels.
 The more zoomlevels, the more detail on the deeper zoom levels, however more tiles needed which will slow the process and which takes more size.
-In this case, a maximum zoom of 6 will do (5461 tiles, approximately: 54 MB).
-A zoom level of 9 will give a better user experience, however the total size of the tiles is approximately 1 GB.
+In this case, a maximum zoom level of 6 will do (5461 tiles, approximately: 54 MB).
+A maximum zoom level of 9 will give a better user experience, however the total size of the tiles is approximately 1 GB.

 More about zoomlevels: https://wiki.openstreetmap.org/wiki/Zoom_levels